Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 The goal is not to write the longest clause.
 The goal is to write a clause that reduces disputes.
 Here is a checklist that many families use to keep the provision clear and enforceable.

-Trigger thresholdA set number of hours (example: more than 4 hours)Prevents fights over short errands and small gaps
+Trigger thresholdA set number of hours, such as more than four hours.Prevents fights over short errands and small gaps.

-Response windowA set time to accept or decline (example: 30 to 60 minutes)Allows childcare planning without endless waiting
+Response windowA set time to accept or decline, such as 30 to 60 minutes.Allows childcare planning without endless waiting.

-School and activitiesHow the clause interacts with school nights and sportsProtects routine and avoids missed commitments
+School and activitiesHow the clause interacts with school nights, sports, and scheduled commitments.Protects routine and avoids missed commitments.

-Carve-outsPlanned events, short family visits, pre-existing childcare patternsPrevents the clause from disrupting normal child supports
+Carve-outsPlanned events, short family visits, and pre-existing childcare patterns.Prevents the clause from disrupting normal child supports.

-Many families also include a simple dispute resolution step for right of first refusal conflicts, like requiring a brief written summary of the dispute and an attempt to resolve it before filing a motion.
-Utah parenting plan statutes emphasize dispute resolution structure for a reason.
-If your plan does not include a process, conflicts often go straight to court.
+Many families also include a simple dispute resolution step for right of first refusal conflicts, such as requiring a brief written summary of the dispute and an attempt to resolve it before filing a motion.
+If the plan does not include a process, conflicts often go straight to court.

 If you are negotiating this clause, focus on clarity and workability.
 If you are disputing the clause after orders are already in place, focus on documentation, patterns, and the child’s routine impact.